 We maintain and evaluate environmental, health and safety data for all of our substances and products in a global database.
 This information is continuously updated.
-The database forms the basis for substance and product assessments and for our safety data sheets, which we make available to our customers in around 40 languages.
+The database forms the basis for communicating this information in our safety data sheets, which we make available to our customers in around 40 languages.
 These include information on the physical/chemical, toxicological and ecotoxicological properties of products, potential hazards, first aid measures, measures to be taken in the case of accidental release, and disposal.
 Our global emergency hotline network enables us to provide information around the clock.
-In order to help users to quickly find out about our products and the risks associated with them, we use the Globally Harmonized System (GHS) to classify and label our products around the world, provided this is legally permissible in the country concerned.
-We take into account any national or regional modifications within the GHS framework, such as the E.U.’s CLP Regulation.
+To ensure that people who buy, sell, use, transport or dispose of our products can quickly find out about our products and the risks associated with them, we use the Globally Harmonized System (GHS) to classify and label our products around the world, provided this is legally permissible in the country concerned.
+We take into account any national or regional modifications within the GHS framework, such as the E.U.’s regulation on the classification, labeling and packaging of substances and mixtures (CLP Regulation).

 Global chemicals regulations

 Most of the products we manufacture are subject to statutory chemicals regulations.
-We want to ensure compliance with these.
 We are bound by the relevant regional and national chemicals regulations, which continue to grow in number worldwide.
-Examples include REACH in the E.U., TSCA in the United States and KKDIK in Turkey.
+Examples include REACH in the E.U., UK REACH in the United Kingdom, KKDIK in Turkey, K-REACH in South Korea and TSCA in the United States.
 BASF Group companies work closely together with a global network of experts to ensure that BASF complies with the applicable regulations.

 Management of nano- and biotechnology

-Nanotechnology and biotechnology offer solutions for key societal challenges – such as environmental and climate protection or health and nutrition.
+Nanotechnology and biotechnology offer solutions for key societal challenges – such as environmental and climate protection and health and nutrition.
 For example, nanomaterials can improve battery performance and biocatalytic methods can improve process resource efficiency.
 We want to harness the potential of both technologies.
 Using them safely and responsibly is our top priority.
 Safe handling of nanomaterials is stipulated in our Nanotechnology Code of Conduct, for instance.
-We produce a range of products with the help of biotechnological methods, including natural fragrances and flavors, enzymes, vitamins or seeds for agriculture.
-This provides us with extensive experience in their safe use in research, development and production.
-We are guided by the code of conduct set out by EuropaBio, the European biotechnology association, and want to adhere to all relevant standards and legal regulations governing production and marketing in our use of biotechnology.
+Two European Union-sponsored projects on assessing nanosafety – GRACIOUS and PATROLS – were completed with BASF’s assistance.
+The results were documented and communicated in 2022 in numerous publications with BASF’s involvement.